anchore/enterprise-docs/content/docs/installation/rbac/_index.md

 1. You have access to the Anchore Enterprise docker image and have a valid license.yaml issue by Anchore Inc. If you don't have one and would like a trial, please contact us.
 2. You have a running Anchore Engine Open Source installation, for example from the Anchore Engine quickstart
-3. You're comfortable on the linux command line and editing yaml documents.
+3. You're comfortable on the Linux command line and editing yaml documents.
 Nothing advanced, just some simple moving files around and editing text.

 #### Option 1: Engine Quickstart & Update docker-compose.yaml

-The update process can be accomplished by updating the docker-compose.yaml.
+The update process can be accomplished by updating the `docker-compose.yaml`.
 If you're using the Helm Chart or another deployment mechanism, the updates to the docker-compose should be instructive of what to add, and where to connect the services.

-If you are using the docker-compose.yaml provided in the Anchore Engine quickstart, then you can simply replace it with the enterprise version:
+If you are using the `docker-compose.yaml` provided in the Anchore Engine quickstart, then you can simply replace it with the enterprise version:

 ```
 docker pull anchore/enterprise:1.2